peternsilva/galvanize-bookshelf-solution/1_migrations_seeds.md

 Play around with a live [Galvanize Bookshelf](https://ryansobol-galvanize-bookshelf.herokuapp.com) application.
 By the end of this series of assignments, you have a server application built to support this client application.

-Check out the client application in the `public` directory.
-Look at the HTML, CSS, and JavaScript.
+Take a peek at the client application in the `public` directory.
+Familiarize yourself with the following.

+- How the HTML scaffolds the base structure and content to be presented on page load.
+- How the JavaScript adds structure and content to the DOM as a result of AJAX requests.
+- How the CSS customizes the base look-and-feel provided by the Materialize framework.

 ## Bonus